Drew Beckie

-Drew D. Beckie (born September 30, 1990) is a Canadian former professional soccer player who currently serves as the team manager for Canadian Premier League club Atlético Ottawa.
+Drew D. Beckie (born September 30, 1990) is a Canadian former professional soccer player who currently serves as an assistant coach and Head of Football Development Canadian Premier League club Atlético Ottawa.
+Owned by Atletico de Madrid of La Liga.

 Early life

 Beckie was born in Regina, Saskatchewan.
 When he was young, Beckie and his family moved to Denver, Colorado.

 Club career

 Youth

 At 15, Beckie was offered a contract with the Vancouver Whitecaps Residency program.
 From 2005 through 2006, he trained with several German Bundesliga clubs and second Bundesliga clubs such as Eintracht Frankfurt, and 1860 Munich.
 Also featured in a game vs. Bayern Munich which included Franck Ribery and Thomas Muller.
 He initially accepted, but ultimately decided to keep his NCAA amateurism and return to Denver, later committing to the University of Denver over several other programs.

 Columbus Crew

 Beckie was drafted 28th overall by the Columbus Crew in the 2013 MLS SuperDraft.
 He appeared twice on the bench (vs. Chivas USA, vs. Vancouver Whitecap FC) in the 2013 season but struggled with injury and missed 12 games.
 He appeared in 10 reserve games for the Crew, scoring one goal and recording an assist.
 He was released by the Crew in January 2014 after the appointment of Gregg Berhalter, replacing manager Robert Warzycha.